It’s federally protected with a “wild and scenic river” designation, and, wow, does the Loxahatchee River ever earn those adjectives.

 The scenery is spectacular.
 The alligators, turtles and birds that thrive here are as wild as they come.

-Located in Jupiter, the northern-most city of populous Palm Beach County, the Loxahatchee River may be South Florida’s best kayaking river and makes a great place for a variety of canoe and paddling outings.
+Located in Jupiter, the northern-most city of populous Palm Beach County, the Loxahatchee River is located within an hour’s drive of much of the urban tangle of South Florida.
+It may be South Florida’s best kayaking river and makes a great place for a variety of canoe and paddling outings.

-The “wild and scenic” part is the 7.6 mile stretch from Riverbend Park in Jupiter downstream to Jonathan Dickinson State Park.
+The “wild and scenic” part is the 7.6 mile stretch from the river’s headwaters at Riverbend Park, 9060 W. Indiantown Road in Jupiter, downstream to Jonathan Dickinson State Park in Hobe Sound.

-The Loxahatchee River offers several alternatives, ranging from kid-friendly one- or two-hour kayak or canoe trips to an all-day adventure.
-You can bring or rent canoes or kayaks easily and inexpensively.
+The Loxahatchee River offers several alternative kayaking trips, ranging from one- or two-hour trips to an all-day adventure.
+You can bring or rent canoes or kayaks from the Riverbend concession, Jupiter Outdoor Center.

 This is the most common and popular kayak trip on the Loxahatchee River.

-This trip takes in the best scenery on the Loxahatchee River, from Riverbend Park to Masten Dam in two hours roundtrip.
+This trip takes in the best scenery on the Loxahatchee River, from Riverbend Park to Masten Dam in about two to three hours roundtrip.

 For this outing, you begin at Riverbend Park, kayak as far as you want, and then paddle back, upstream, to where you started.
 Although the Loxahatchee River has a bit of a current, it is not that difficult to kayak back.
 The outfitters recommend that for each hour downstream, you allow one hour and 15 minutes upstream.

 When we paddled this section a few years ago, we found the scenery so stunning, we were happy to see it again more slowly on the upstream leg.

 Riverbend Park, which charges no admission fee, has a separate launch area for people who bring their own canoes and kayaks.